MoolahTech/mutualfunds-android-documentation/README.md

 **KYC failure**: The result code is Activity.RESULT_CANCELED.
 There was an error during KYC, and user may not proceed.
 Retrying the KYC will usually *not* work.
 For recoverable errors, the SDK has a built-in retry mechanism.
 For these kinds of errors, we recommend logging them and reporting them along with the intent parameters.
 The intent will contain:
 * `errorCode`
 * `message`

+### Customization
+**Colors: ** To customize the colors, please override the theme in your activity.
+This is an experimental feature and may have bugs!!
+We are actively working on fixing this.